Skip to main content

 for {

-group <- randomGroup // Comes from `KafkaRandom`
+topic <- randomTopic // Comes from `KafkaRandom`

 clientId <- randomClient // Comes from `KafkaRandom`

-// Comes from `KafkaTestUtils`
+groupId <- randomGroup // Comes from `KafkaRandom`

 }